sinamiandashti/larakube/readme.md

 $ docker push rennokki/lar8s-php-fpm:1.0.0
 ```

+This also applies with `supervisord` which you can find in an adjancent folder in `docker/`.

 # Installing Minikube
 For testing purposes, Minikube is perfect.
 [Make sure you install your own.](https://github.com/kubernetes/minikube)